directus-labs/awesome-directus/README.md

 - [Link Meta](https://github.com/dimitrov-adrian/directus-extension-linkmeta) - Stores hyperlink metadata into Directus.
 - [Group Modal](https://github.com/dimitrov-adrian/directus-extension-group-modal-interface) - Group interface fields into a modal that can be opened with a button.
 - [Display Link](https://github.com/jacoborus/directus-extension-display-link) - Display URLs with an "open in new tab" button.
+- [Websocket Subscribe](https://github.com/br41nslug/directus-websocket-subscribe) - An extension to subscribe to Directus updates over a websocket.

 ## Tools